Okay, We Need To Talk About Hannah's Pregnancy On

-Elijah has a very different plan in mind and attacks Hannah over the thing she’s most vulnerable about, whether or not she’s even ready to raise "her baby," as she calls her growing fetus earlier in "Gummies."
+Elijah has a very different plan in mind and attacks Hannah over the thing she’s most vulnerable about, whether or not she’s even ready to raise "her baby", as she calls her growing foetus earlier in "Gummies".

 Advertisement